 For those concerned with confidentiality - especially if they are registered with social security through a spouse or parent - clinics and hospitals have a coding system that does not identify the procedure in regards to social security billing or reimbursement.

-- For a detailed guide about abortion in France: Click here (PDF in French)
+- The French Government provide a detailed guide to abortion in France (PDF in French)